moramadan98/phoneBook/README.md

 ### Ending

 Program will clear all the buffers and registers.
 Then, call itself again to start the program again from the beginning (Don't worry all your contacts save in files)

+If you don't want this operation then you can simply enter 0: It will close the program without calling itself again,

 ## Authors